FAQs

 Contact Us

-The application for the Cooke Young Scholars Program is currently closed.
-It will open on February 6, 2025.
+The application for the Cooke Young Scholars Program is currently open.
+It will close on April 30, 2025.

 If you have any questions regarding your application, please email us at scholarships@jkcf.org.